- Program Overview

 - Tuition & Fees

 - Request Information

 The Master of Science in Communication Data Science is a cross-disciplinary joint degree program offered by the Viterbi School of Engineering and the Annenberg School for Communication and Journalism.
-Students must be admitted by both schools.

 Students will be experts in the emerging field of data science for communication.
 Graduates will learn about theories and principles underlying human communication and the ways in which people utilize and engage with communication technologies.
 They will also understand the technical underpinnings of emerging communication platforms, ranging from social media to enterprise collaboration platforms to virtual and augmented reality.
 They will have the capability to build these technologies and effectively manage teams that do so.
 They will also master the theoretical and technical tools to investigate and analyze large volumes of data generated by digital communication platforms using machine learning and artificial intelligence.

 Upon graduation, students will have not only data science skills but will be uniquely qualified to lead data science teams that require communication expertise.
 Traditional media outlets ranging from newspapers to network/cable news are hungry for individuals who understand the new technology-enabled social communication paradigms and can help translate this knowledge into new sources of information.
 An example is the coverage of natural disasters, where it is difficult for media to get on the ground, but where social media allows victims to relay experiences and provide accounts of these situations.
 How to collect, manage, distribute and capitalize from these news sources is a major challenge in current media.